damianobarbati/get-browser-fingerprint/README.md

 # get-browser-fingerprint

-Zero dependencies package exporting a single and synchronous function which computes a browser fingerprint.
+Zero dependencies package exporting a single, fast (<15ms) and synchronous function which computes a browser fingerprint, without requiring any permission to the user.

 ## Usage